My Story

 I was born in the frigid winter of central Wisconsin (go Packers!) and I grew up wanting to do one thing with my life: join the Army, and do ‘cool guy’ stuff.
 I was determined to become one of the guys who jumped out of planes and blew stuff up.
 You know, the guys in the movies and TV shows, with the face paint and guns.
-The ones who rappel out of a helicopter, onto the roof of a building, scoop up a bad guy, and save the day with no fewer than 3 large explosions happening in the background.
+The ones who rappel out of a helicopter, onto the roof of a building, scoop up a bad guy, and save the day with no fewer than 3 large explosions in the background.

-So, I went off to college and joined the Army ROTC program at the University of Wisconsin – Eau Claire.
+And I had a plan (or so I thought).
+I went off to college and joined the Army ROTC program at the University of Wisconsin – Eau Claire.
 Now, the way ROTC works is that you are assessed based on your grades, physical fitness, and overall performance in the program.
 Only the most competitive cadets will commission into the Active Duty Army (the rest go to the National Guard or Army Reserves).
-Furthermore, your performance determines the branch, or job, you get when you commission.
-Well, 18 year-old me knew only one thing: that he wanted to do all that ‘cool guy’ stuff.
-That meant commissioning Active Duty and being branched into the Infantry.
+Furthermore, your performance determines the branch, (or job) assigned to you when you commission.

-Here’s what they don’t tell you when you go to college though; you have to pick a major.
 Okay, they tell you that, but 18 year-old me didn’t give it any thought.
 The only thing in my sights was ROTC and the Army.
-And who knows what they want to do with their life at 18 anyway?
+Who knows what they want to do with their life at 18 anyway?
 Well, I sure did (or so I thought) and my major had nothing to do with it.
 The only role my major played in my future was ensuring I could get good grades so that I would be assessed for Active Duty Infantry.

 I ended up majoring in German.
 I was already taking it for retroactive credits from my high-school courses, and I was good at it.
 I got great grades and ended up getting into the Infantry, with a caveat.
 I was branched Signal (the Army’s communications branch) with a branch detail to Infantry.
 This meant that I would do my first few years as a Lieutenant in the Infantry, and then switch over to Signal once I made the rank of Captain.